dumbx90/dumbx90.github.io/_posts/2019-12-26-Active-HackTheBox-writeup.md

 ## Kerberoasting 101 for dummies

->  A common technique of gain privilege in a Active Directory Domain i revealed in DerbyCon 2014( See link for a better explanation).
+>  A common technique of gain privilege in a Active Directory Domain revealed in DerbyCon 2014( See link for a better explanation).
 Basic this technique get the hash from Kerberos TGT, to crack them offline.